-3.2.11.
+3.2.12.
 Work with Asbestos

-Asbestos is classified as toxic and as a category 1 carcinogen.
+.Asbestos is classified as toxic and as a category 1 carcinogen.
 Inhalation of asbestos may cause cancer.
 The use of asbestos products for new applications is banned under Irish safety legislation.
-In no event shall products containing asbestos be brought onto ESB premises.
+In no event shall products containing asbestos be brought onto Electric Ireland or any premises..

-Asbestos products can exist in older ESB premises and sites in a number of possible forms.
-An assumption of the presence of asbestos is made unless tests appropriate to the work being carried out proved otherwise management survey, demolition and survey refurbishment survey.
+An assumption of the presence of asbestos is made unless tests appropriate to the work being carried out proved otherwise i.e. management survey, demolition and survey refurbishment survey.
 Where an Asbestos Register exists it will be made available to contractors prior to work regarded as "construction work".
 Where one does not exist a survey may be required.
 The surveying for asbestos must be carried out by an approved and competent surveyor.